amorten/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | General caution		| Speed limit (80km/h)      							|

-The model was able to correctly guess 0 of the 6 traffic signs, which gives an accuracy of 0%.
-This does not compare well with the 94% accuracy on the test set.
+The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
+This is comparable to the test dataset accuracy of 93.9%.
-An earlier version of the model correcly predicted 2 of the 6 traffic signs, but it had less than 93% validation accuracy, and so was not eligible for submission.
-In either case, the accuracy on web images is much, much lower than on the test data.

-Clearly the model does not generalize well, which suggests I may be overfitting, or perhaps there is not enough variation in the training dataset.
-Augmenting the data set would be the next logical step.
+The model appears to generalize well to random German road signs found on Google maps, as long as the road sign class is already part of the database.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-As discussed in the previous section, my model did not generalize well to the images found on the web.
-It is not very confident about its predictions, and when it is not confident, it typically thinks that "Speed limit (80km/h)" is the best choice.
+The model is very confident about its correct predictions for the images scraped from the web.
+The highest softmax value for each of the six images were
+1.000, 1.000, 1.000, 1.000, 0.981, and 1.000.

+**TO DO: An earlier version of this writeup had much worse softmax values, so please ignore the tables below.
+Instead refer to the six values above.
+I plan to update the tables in the afternoon on Nov.
+21, 2017.**

 The top five predicted traffic signs are similar for each image.

 For the first image, the top five soft max values were